 Turning Engagement Into Opportunity

 Once you’ve identified these active engagers, the real work begins.
-The next step is to qualify and prioritize them—without using risky automation tools that could get your account suspended.
-A smart, risk-free workflow involves enriching these leads with verified company and profile data.
+The next step is to qualify and prioritize them, without using risky automation tools that could get your account suspended.
+A smart, account-access-free workflow involves enriching these leads with verified company and profile data.

 This process transforms a simple “like” into a rich prospect profile.
 You can instantly see the person’s job title, company size, industry, and other firmographic data points.
 This lets you see immediately if they fit your Ideal Customer Profile (ICP).